Everything You Need to Know About a Dependant’s Pass in Singapore

 If you lose your card or it’s stolen or damaged, the employer or main pass holder must apply for a replacement card online within a week.

-There’s a fee for the new card, so try to be careful with it.
+There’s a $100 fee to replace the card the first time, then a $300 fee for subsequent losses, so try to be careful with it.
 If it was stolen, you also need to file a police report.

 The Ministry of Manpower may interview you to discuss how you lost your card or how it was stolen before issuing another one.